Our Lady of Sorrows

 Spring in Chicago is so delicious and charged with lush beginnings.
 My whole world is new and full of bluebells and silver maples and wild rabbits and spring ephemerals, all fairytale-like.
 Life right now mostly involves many beautiful strangers and anything worthwhile starts out that way, as a seed or a spark.

-But moving eastward is very strange.
+Moving eastward is very strange.
 The ecology is completely different and I feel vaguely out of sorts in a primal way.
 The air feels foreign.
 Spring doesn't quite feel like spring because it lacks the flora and fauna of my landscape.
 There are no quail or California poppies or wildflowers of the great west where I would normally turn to them for comfort and friendship.

 I returned home for a brief visit last week and was met with kaleidoscopic waves of nostalgia with each bar of golden afternoon light, in the breath of sea mist in a yellow field, on the caress of the wind at sunset.